Women Equality Day – 26th August

 Women still lag behind men in literacy rates.
 In 2014 the overall literacy rate in India is 69.1 percent.
 In rural India, the literacy rate among females is 56.8 percent and in Urban India, it is 74.8 percent.
 In Government ‘Sakshar Bharat Abhiyaan‘ 2016-17 more women are enrolled in the program than men.
-India’s female literacy has gone up but still 22 percentage points behind world average.
+India’s female literacy has gone up but is still 22 percentage points behind the world average.

 The color for Women’s Equality Day is purple

 Purple color is recognized to symbolize women.
 “Purple is the color of loyalty, constancy to purpose, unswerving steadfastness to a cause.”
 It’s also the color of dignity and self-respect and signifies bipartisanship.
-You can show solidarity on Women’s equality day by wearing purple color in many ways by wearing a purple outfit, Purple scarf, Purple wristband.
+You can show solidarity on Women’s equality day by wearing purple color in many ways by wearing a purple outfit, a Purple scarf, Purple wristband.
 Wearing purple on this day will show your support towards women and gender equality.

 Suggested Read: International Women Day